-Here are some common questions about Blockchain.
+Here are some answers to commonly asked questions about blockchain technology.

-Why is everyone so interested in Blockchain?
+Why is everyone so interested in blockchain?

-What is Blockchain?
+What is 'the blockchain'?

-What can you record on the Blockchain?
+What can you record on the blockchain?

 As a kind of self-auditing ecosystem of a digital value, the network reconciles every transaction that happens.

-Is Blockchain secure?
+Is blockchain secure?

 By storing blocks of information that are identical across its network, the blockchain cannot:

-– Be controlled by any single entity.
+– be controlled by any single entity, nor

-– Has no single point of failure.
+– have any single point of failure.